pat-alt/neuralNets/README.md

 </tbody>
 </table>

-Below you may find a high-level overview of the methodology and results.
-Code and detailed comments are contained in the [notebook](notebook.ipynb) which is divided into the following sections:
+Below you may find a high-level overview of the motivation, methodology and results.
+All code along with comments is contained in the [notebook](notebook.ipynb) which is divided into the following sections:

 1. Load and preprocess data